Starting an ecommerce business?This guide is made to help you through the ins and outs of packaging for

 Digital printing is the process of transferring a document on a desktop or any digital storage device to a particular printing substrate through a device that accepts graphics and text output.

-It is perfect for low quantity orders and is way cheaper than other printing methods.
-It works best on e-commerce packaging boxes.
+It is perfect for low quantity orders and is far less expensive than other printing methods, since no printing plates and dies are required.

 Having too many small details and lots of colors in digital will fog the overall quality of the artwork.

-For digital, you can either go for no coating or gloss varnish (minimal to semi-gloss effect)
+For digital, you can either go for no coating or a gloss varnish providing a minimalistic semi-gloss effect.

 Offset printing is a printing press technique that transfers the ink from a plate to a rubber roller (or blanket) and then to a paper material.

-The cost for offset printing is best for large quantity orders (>1000) as it offsets setup and plating costs.
+The cost for offset printing is best for large quantity orders (more than 1000 units) as higher quantities offset setup and plating costs.

-What makes offset the desired choice for printing is its ability to print in PMS Color and produce special printing processes such as matte & gloss lamination coating, spot UV, foil stamping, and embossing, which digital cannot do.
+What makes offset the desired choice for printing is its ability to print in PMS Color and produce special printing processes such as matte & gloss lamination coating, spot UV, foil stamping, and embossing, which is more difficult in the digital print process.

 Choosing the right material stock depends on your artwork and your brand.
 Check out the different options below: